wkumari/draft-vandergaast-edns-client-subnet/README.md

    When a non-zero SCOPE PREFIX-LENGTH is provided by the Recursive Resolver that is longer than SOURCE PREFIX-LENGTH, users can often obtain more optimal mapping if the resolver is well-used.
-Replies will have answers optimized up to SCOPE PREFIX-LENGTH bits for a subset of the SOURCE PREFIX-LENGTH.
-Subsequent querys within the TTL from clients within the cached range will be served the optimal answer, while still preserving privacy of the user.
+Replies will have answers tailored up to SCOPE PREFIX-LENGTH bits for a subset of the SOURCE PREFIX-LENGTH.
+Subsequent queries within the TTL from clients within the cached range will be served the optimal answer, while still preserving privacy of the user.

-   ISPs will have more detailed knowledge of their own networks.
-That is, they will know if all 24-bit prefixes in a /20 are in the same area.
+   ISPs should have more detailed knowledge of their own networks.
+That is, they might know that all 24-bit prefixes in a /20 are in the same area.
 In those cases, for optimal cache utilization and improved privacy, the ISP's Recursive Resolver SHOULD truncate IP addresses in this /20 to just 20 bits, instead of 24 as recommended above.